Xingyu-B/xingyu-b.github.io/_pages/about.md

 ------
-I am an incoming Economics Ph.D. student at Stony Brook University.
+I am a Economics Ph.D. student at Stony Brook University.
 I received my M.Phil. in Economics degree from Singapore Management University in Aug 2024.

 My research focuses on labor, gender, and family economics.